ton-community/ton-docs/docs/develop/func/overview.md

 ## Tutorials

-If you want to learn how to use FunC you can read the [SMART CONTRACTS](/develop/smart-contracts/) section.
+* If you want to learn how to use FunC you can read the [SMART CONTRACTS](/develop/smart-contracts/) section.
+* Quick one-page FunC cheatsheet on [learnxinyminutes.com](https://learnxinyminutes.com/docs/func/)

 ## Tools